-Associate Professor, Dimensional Arts
+Associate Professor, Studio Arts (Dimensional Arts)

 Born in Washington, D.C., Deborah Dohne is a prolific visual artist whose work (primarily sculpture) brings intangible subjects into physical existence.
 Dohne has proficiency with many materials and processes, including glass, metal, wood, motors, and neon.
 She uses this wide variety of materials to explore forces we cannot touch or see, both as physical phenomena and as subject matter.
 Dohne’s specialty is teaching anything having to do with space, from three-dimensional design to sculpture.